 Kalshi closed a $1 billion funding round on May 7 at a $22 billion valuation, led by Coatue Management with Morgan Stanley, Sequoia, Andreessen Horowitz, Paradigm, IVP, and ARK Invest.
 Annualized trading volume reached $178 billion, up from $52 billion six months earlier, and Kalshi now accounts for more than 90% of U.S. prediction market activity.

-The raise landed during a national legal fight.
-Arizona filed 20 criminal misdemeanor charges against Kalshi in March, accusing the company of running an unlicensed gambling operation.
-Nevada courts blocked the platform from offering sports and entertainment contracts under an injunction extended in April.
 The CFTC and Justice Department responded by suing Arizona, Connecticut, and Illinois to assert that federal oversight of derivatives preempts state gambling law.
-A Third Circuit ruling on April 6 backed the CFTC in the New Jersey case; the Ninth Circuit heard arguments on Nevada on April 16 and appeared to lean the other way — a disagreement that, if confirmed in the written ruling, would send the preemption question to the Supreme Court.
+A Third Circuit ruling on April 6 backed the CFTC in the New Jersey case, but the Ninth Circuit heard arguments on Nevada on April 16 and appeared to lean the other way.
+If confirmed in its written ruling, that disagreement could send the preemption question to the Supreme Court.

 Why it matters